bitPogo/kfixture/docs/src/usage/customization.md

     Float does not support signing.

 ### AtomicArrays
-AtomicArrays (e.g. ByteArray) have similar capacities to Atomics.
+AtomicArrays (e.g. ByteArray) have similar capacities as Atomics.
-They can be use ranges arguments:
+They can use range arguments:

 ```kotlin
 class MySpec {